goehlemichael/terraform-podcast/README.md

 # terraform-podcast
-terraform script for provisioning infrastructure to host your own podcast wip not ready at all to be used by anyone
+terraform script for provisioning infrastructure to host your own podcast wip not ready to be used at all